 Purpose

-This document aims to understand and analyze the case for an organization-wide process automation system that can efficiently automate the fee collection system of an Educational Institution and which incorporates the latest advancements in web and mobile based technologies.
+This document aims to understand and analyze the case for an organization-wide process automation system that can efficiently automate the fee structure designing and fee collection system of an Educational Institution.
 It also aims to capture and define the high-level requirements of the proposed system.

 This document can be used as the basis for the following activities in the future: